origo-map/origo-documentation/content/controls.md

 Adds a search control.
 The search control requires a search end point to function.

+The search control uses autocomplete.
+There are several ways to configure how selected search result should be handled.
+* Option 1.
+Feature info is requested from a map service.
+In this case idAttribute and layerNameAttribute must be provided.
+A map service is used to get the geometry and attributes.
+The layer is defined as an ordinary layer in the layer config section.
+* Option 2.
+Same as option 1 but for single layer search. layerName is defined as an option and is not included in the search response.
+In this case geometryAttribute and layerName must be provided.
+* Option 3.
+Complete feature info is included in the search result.
+In this case titleAttribute, contentAttribute and geometryAttribute must be provided.
+* Option 4.
+This is a single table search.
+No layer is defined.
+In this case geometryAttribute and title must be defined.
+* Option 5.
+Feature info is shown without selection in the map.
+This is a simple single table search.
+In this case title, northing and easting must be defined.

 Property | Description
 ---|---
 `name` | the name of the control